gilesknap/mciwb/README.md

 ## Todo Interactive Commands

- (requires some preconfiguration)
-- **expand**: expand the closest face of the copy buffer to the indicated point (can do all 6 dimensions)
 - **shift**: shift the copy buffer until the closest face is at the indicated point

 ## Useful iPython Commands